alunny/node-xcode/README.md

 # node-xcode

-> tools and utilities for working with xcode/iOS from the command-line
+> parser for xcodeproj/project.pbxproj files

 Not much to see yet